TeakSlack/VulkanProjects/README.md

 To build this project, users will need Python <=3.3 installed.
 Windows users will need Visual Studio 2022 (v143) and Linux users will need `g++` and `make`.
 Additionally, users will need `premake5` and the Vulkan SDK, however if these aren't installed the setup scripts will install them for you.

 To setup the platform-specific projects for Vulkan Projects, navigate to the `scripts` directory and run either `Setup-Win.bat` on Windows or `Setup-Linux.sh` on Linux distros.
 This will install all of the necessary packages and modules to generate the required projects for either Windows or Linux.
 Either a Visual Studio 2022 solution or Makefile will then be present when the setup is finished.
+After the setup has been ran once, users can then use either `GenProjects-Win.bat` or `GenProjects-Linux.sh` to regenerate the projects.

 For Windows starting in the project's base directory: